2hdddg/chili/README.md

     - What is Chili ?

       A program that finds and executes unit tests.
-Used to write nice and slim unit tests in C. Written in C with minimal dependencies to be portable to run on target for embedded development.
+Used to write nice and slim unit tests in C. Written in C with minimal dependencies for portability to be used on target for embedded development.

     - How does it work ?

-      Unit tests are compiled into ELF shared library exposing where each unit test is an exported function and following these simple rules:
+      A suite of unit tests is compiled into an ELF shared library.
+      Each unit test is an exported function following these rules:

       * Unit test functions starts with test_
       * Unit test functions takes no arguments
       * Unit test functions returns int
       * Unit test functions returns > 0 on success
       * Unit test functions returns 0 on failure
       * Unit test functions returns < 0 on error

-      Each shared library is considered a test suite that can be setup by Chili.
-To use common setup in a test suite export one or more of these functions for the desired behaviour:
+      To use a common setup in a test suite, export these functions:

       * once_before for once per suite setup.
 Executed before any test function.
       * once_after for once per suite cleanup.
 Executed after all